yanzeyu-csu/SigBridgeR/vignettes/Full_Tutorial.md

 your_seurat <- SCPreProcess(
   anndata_obj,
-  column2only_tumor = NULL, # specify a column name if you are already familiar with the data project = "Scissor_Single_Cell", # Parameters used in Seurat preprocessing pipeline min_cells = 400,
+  project = "Scissor_Single_Cell", # Parameters used in Seurat preprocessing pipeline min_cells = 400,
   min_features = 0,